 Warrior Zero Bodyweight Challenge is a digital fitness program including several PDF manuals and tutorial videos, with no shipping required.
-There are 3 main components plus 3 bonuses as described below:
+There are three main components plus three bonuses as described below:

-The Main Manual – The core of the 13-week program, a manual covering all aspect of tactical training, divided in topics and chapters like:
+The Main Manual – The core of the 13-week program, a manual covering all aspects of tactical training, divided into topics and chapters like:

-- The “Warrior Training Framework” – That is the exercises as used by Precision Fitness Operators, a set of drills devised by military experts to be fit under constant pressure.
+- The “Warrior Training Framework” – That is the exercise used by Precision Fitness Operators, a set of drills devised by military experts to fit under constant pressure.

-- The Elite-8 Exercise Unit – Foundation movements for the conditioning of soldiers.
+- The Elite-8 Exercise Unit – This chapter is about foundation movements for the conditioning of soldiers.

-- Kinetic Chains Development – A very useful aspect of athleticism, strength, and efficiency that teaches you to use your whole body muscles in synchrony and not in isolation.
+- Kinetic Chains Development – The author explains the beneficial aspect of athleticism, strength, and efficiency that teaches you to use your whole body muscles in synchrony and not in isolation.

 - Single Rep Cycling – A technique designed to achieve peak conditioning with fewer repetitions and stress on your body, no soreness allowed.

-- A Workout Scaling Method – This kind of periodization strategy is based on bio-mathematical outlines like those used by Leonardo Da Vinci for the Vitruvian Man.
+- A Workout Scaling Method – This periodization strategy is based on bio-mathematical outlines like Leonardo Da Vinci for the Vitruvian Man.

-Coaching Videos – These are tutorial videos where each movement or set of movements is demonstrated with clear instructions on posture, alignment, ground reaction forces, and selective tension.
+Coaching Videos – These are tutorial videos where each movement or set of exercises is demonstrated with precise posture, alignment, ground reaction forces, and selective tension.

 These tutorials teach you how the get more flexible, stronger, and efficient while offsetting the ill effects of a sedentary lifestyle.

-The videos include several interesting tutorials like the 3-legged table test to work out your current strength levels and progress to harder moves, unusual and spine-safe ab exercises, quick recovery techniques, pushup guidance depending on your shoulder type, and many interesting exercises and methods to prime your body for action.
+The videos include several interesting tutorials like the 3-legged table test to work out your current strength levels and progress to more challenging moves, unusual and spine-safe ab exercises, quick recovery techniques, pushup guidance depending on your shoulder type, and many exciting exercises and methods to prime your body for action.

 Follow Along Videos – These are just plug-and-play tutorials featuring coach Helder and his student Frank demonstrating all the workouts.

 Intestinal Fortitude Manual – The hard-core part of the program teaches you how to overcome adversity and get the job done even if you feel like quitting.